gephi/gephi-plugins/modules/LinkPrediction/README.md

 ## Algorithms

 Link prediction is based on an existing network and attempts to predict new edges.
 The most popular application is the suggestion of new friends on social networking platforms.
 To predict a new edge, different algorithms exist.
 The plugin allows to easily add new algorithms.
-Currently the algorithms [common neighbours](#common-neighbours) and [preferential attachment](#preferential-attachment) are implemented.
+Currently, the algorithms [common neighbours](#common-neighbours) and [preferential attachment](#preferential-attachment) are implemented.
 To show the functionality of the algorithms, the following example graph is used:
 ![Example graph](src/main/resources/graph_example.jpg?raw=true "Example graph")

 ### Common neighbours